a9b3/build-order-js/readme.md

 # Build Order JS

 Set up javascript development environment procedurally.
+This tool comes with a few preset build orders but the goal is for individuals to create their own build orders and tasks that they can share.
+However feel free to use the preset build orders if it fits your needs.

 ## Installation